Frequently Asked Questions (FAQ)

 There are 2 provisioning methods:

-• Host Based Provisioning (HBP): the most simple and default provisioning method.
-A vPro PC gets provisioned in client control mode.
-User Consent is enforced for Intel AMT functionality as Intel AMT Hardware KVM and Advance Boot Options (e.g Boot to Bios, Boot to PXE, …)
+• Host-Based Provisioning (HBP): The simplest and default provisioning method.
+A vPro PC is provisioned in client control mode.
+User consent is enforced for Intel AMT functionalities such as Intel AMT Hardware KVM and Advanced Boot Options (e.g., Boot to BIOS, Boot to PXE, etc.).

-• Certificate Provisioning (TLS-PKI): A vPro PC gets provisioned in admin control mode.
-User Consent can be configured for Intel AMT functionality as Intel AMT Hardware KVM and Advance Boot Options (e.g Boot to Bios, Boot to PXE, …).
+• Certificate Provisioning (TLS-PKI): A vPro PC is provisioned in admin control mode.
+User consent can be configured for Intel AMT functionalities such as Intel AMT Hardware KVM and Advanced Boot Options (e.g., Boot to BIOS, Boot to PXE, etc.).

-• To get a successful provisioning with Certificate Provisioning certain conditions in the network or on the vPro PC needs to be fulfilled
+• For successful provisioning with Certificate Provisioning, certain conditions on the network or vPro PC need to be fulfilled.

-• This option is only available if an AMT Provisioning Certificate is uploaded in the tenant.
+• This option is only available if an AMT Provisioning Certificate is uploaded to the tenant.

 Test if Intel EMA Server is reachable from the PC port 8080: